Module Descriptor School of Computer Science and Statistics

 When students have successfully completed this module they should be able to:

 This option concentrates on building upon the students JF and SF years knowledge and introduces them to advanced topics in the areas of data communications and telecoms networks.
 A detail study is made of the TCP protocols in terms of multiplexing, flow and congestion control to understand the effects congestion in a large distributed network such as the Internet.
 A number of Application Layer protocols such as HTTP, SMTP, DNS and AJAX are studied to understand how Web Applications are designed today.
-The students are given a in-depth Network Security module which gives them an appreciation of how to secure communications over an open network such as the Internet.
-They are also introduced to the topics of Electronic Payments and Mobile Communications..
+The students are given an in-depth Network Security/Cryptography module which gives them an appreciation of how to secure communications over an open network such as the Internet.
+They are also introduced to the topic of Electronic Payments.

 Specific topics addressed in this module include:

 Electronic Payment Systems – Ecash, Bitcoin, Micropayments